Chapter Two: Understand the Essentials of the Loss of a Loved One by Suicide

 Physical health issues can also play an underlying role in a person making a decision to take his or her life.
 For example, a person may be enduring chronic pain.
 He or she may have been diagnosed with a serious, chronic health condition.

-One of a trio of historical factors oftentimes are in the background of a person who commits suicide.
+One of a trio of historical factors oftentimes is in the background of a person who commits suicide.
 These are:

 - Previous suicide attempt or attempts